 - Withdrawal of Caveat

 By signing the CA form you are also certifying:

-The second step for the lawyer or licensed conveyancer who has opted for e-Conveyancing is to verify your identity which must be done at the time of entering into a Client Authorisation with you.
+The second step for the lawyer or licensed conveyancer is to verify your identity which must be done at the time of entering into a Client Authorisation with you.